cegme/vose/README.md

 ## Parameters

-Choosing two parameters, `max_bags` and `max_marbles` is important for the performance of the structure.
+Choosing two parameters, `max\_bags` and `max\_marbles` is important for the performance of the structure.
 We would like to chose value for these parameters such that that accessing the extra bags and balls is identical to the cost of keeping one.
 This property is discussed in the paper `A Novel Index Supporting High Volume Data Warehouse Insertions.`

+## TODO

+- [ ] Debug: Ensure multiple branches are being selected and not just the first node branch.
+- [ ] Add: Work proof out to ensure each node is being selected in proportion to its weight.
+(Important!!)
+- [ ] Add: A test that does random marbles and weights.
+Compare it with KL.
+- [ ] Add: A test that measures performance for varied values of `max\_bags` and `max\_balls`.
+Use Grid search to find best params.
+- [ ] Add: A method for bulk insertion
+- [ ] Add: A compress() method that compresses duplicate items that have been added separatley.
+- [ ] Can I use some type of compression/encoding scheme to shrink the Vose structure?

 ## Related Papers